turingschool-examples/code_retreat/README.md

 ## Expectations

 During each work session you will pair program with another developer.
 Sessions may have one or more constraints that you're strongly encouraged to follow.

+### The Robot Simulator

+Included in this repo is a `robot_test.rb` that will guide you through building a robot simulator.

+* The robot has coordinates on an x,y plane that specify her location
+* The robot has a bearing of north, south, east, or west
+* The robot can turn left and right
+* The robot can advance

+Beyond the robot itself, there shall be a `RobotSimulator` which can...

+* Place a robot at an arbitrary coordinate with a bearing
+* Take an instruction string like `"LARA"` and cause a robot to turn left, advance, turn right, and advance.

+Outside of `Robot` and `RobotSimulator`, you're welcome to create any classes/modules that are helpful to your implementation.

 ## Schedule